top of page

 I could not imagine that after the magnificent Pantheon, another architectural marvel was waiting for us just a 4-minute walk away.

-Piazza Navona is the beautiful historical square of Rome.
-The square is not a square but an oval-shaped complex.
-The reason is that this Piazza was originally designed to be a stadium.
+Piazza Navona is a beautiful historical square in Rome.
+The square is not a square but an oval-shaped complex because this Piazza was originally designed to be a stadium.

 There is art and history splattered around the square, in every nook and around every corner.
 There are beautiful churches, museums, cafes and fountains in the square.